przemwo/js-blog-project/pages/2019-05-14-gently-introduction-to-react-hooks/index_en.md

 }
 ````

 Our code almost works.
 Almost because it shows input field and user name as "Bob".
 But we can't change that user name.
 Why?
-We are lacking the component **state** in which we could keep our new user name.
+We are lacking the component’s **state** in which we could keep our new user name.
 We'd like to **use state* here.
 Luckily for us React gives us a `useState` hook.

 ## useState hook

 `useState` is a hook that let us use state in a function component.

-`useState` is a function that returns array with two elements:
+`useState` hook is a function that returns array with two elements:
 1. First element is a variable to store a value of our state.
 2. Second element is a function we can use to change the state with a new value.